Jim Thorpe, Pennsylvania

-Jim Thorpe (known as East and West Mauch Chunk until 1954) is a borough in and the county seat of Carbon County, Pennsylvania, United States.
-It is part of Northeastern Pennsylvania and is historically known as the burial site of Native American sports legend Jim Thorpe.
+Jim Thorpe, known as Mauch Chunk and East Mauch Chunk until 1954, is a borough and the county seat of Carbon County, Pennsylvania, United States.
+It is part of Northeastern Pennsylvania.
+It is the burial site of Native American sports legend Jim Thorpe, who had no connection with the borough in his lifetime.
+As of the 2020 census, Jim Thorpe had a population of 4,507.

-Jim Thorpe is located in the Pocono Mountains of Northeastern Pennsylvania, approximately 29 mi northwest of Allentown, 83 mi northwest of Philadelphia, and 117 mi west of New York City.
+Jim Thorpe is located in the Pocono Mountains, approximately 29 mi northwest of Allentown, 83 mi northwest of Philadelphia, and 117 mi west of New York City.